Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 # Avanade DevOps HOL - Lab 1 - Create a CI/CD pipeline for .NET with the Azure DevOps Project

-In this lab, we create our own application in Visual Studio with Unit Tests and setup a DevOps Project in Azure to create our CI/CD pipeline.
+In this lab, we setup our DevOps Project in Azure to create our CI/CD pipeline.
+This will provide us with a standard code base to work with.

 Based on [this](https://docs.microsoft.com/en-us/vsts/build-release/apps/cd/azure/azure-devops-project-aspnetcore) tutorial.